 Warwick District Council declared a climate emergency in 2019 and has since produced a Net-zero Carbon DPD which has been through Examination in Public.
-The Council concluded the Main Modifications consultation in July 2023.
+Following the Main Modifications consultation in July 2023, the DPD was adopted on 15th May 2024.
 The objectives of the DPD are to minimise carbon emissions from new buildings and to support national and local carbon reduction targets.
-The final Inspector's Report is awaited after which it is expected that the Council will adopt the DPD.
 Alongside the DPD sits the Net Zero Carbon SPD which sets out further advice and guidance to applicants and relevant stakeholders on how to comply with the DPD policies.
-The SPD has recently been subject to a statutory consultation in October-November 2023.
+The SPD was also adopted by the Council as of 15th May 2024.

-The campus is not covered by any Neighbourhood Plans, however the Burton Green Neighbourhood Plan (made March 2022) abuts the campus on the west.
+The campus is not covered by any Neighbourhood Plans, however the Burton Green Neighbourhood Plan (made March 2022) abuts the campus on the west.3